 So I asked Google where ketchup came from and, surprisingly, it came from China.
 Traders brought fish sauce from Vietnam to southeastern China, which then became popularized by the British.
 The British likely encountered the “ketchup” in Southeast Asia, returned home, and tried to replicate the dark fermented sauce sometime around the 18th century.
 These replications were typically made with mushrooms or anchovies to mimic the savory taste.
 Therefore, adding it to flavor soups and sauces became popular, and it turned into a staple ingredient to marinate meats and poultry.

 The first tomato ketchup surfaced in the mid 18th century.
-Ketchup lasted in a sealed jar for a year, is a huge success in the food industry back then.
+Ketchup lasted in a sealed jar for a year, is a massive success in the food industry back then.
 Henry J. Heinz began producing the ketchup we consequently know and love in the year 1876.
 The popular condiment is in almost every American household today.